(S)GD over Diagonal Linear Networks: Implicit Regularisation, Large Stepsizes and Edge of Stability: Introduction

 \subsection{Related works}

-\myparagraph{Implicit bias.} The concept of implicit bias in neural networks has been studied recently, starting with the seminal work of \citet{soudry2018implicit_separable} on max-margin linear classification.
-This line of research has been further extended to multiplicative parametrisations~\citep{gunasekar2018implicit_geometry}, linear networks~\citep{ji2018gradient}, and homogeneous networks~\citep{ji2020directional,chizat2019lazy}.
-For diagonal linear networks, \citet{pmlr-v125-woodworth20a} demonstrate that the scale of the initialisation determines the type of solution obtained, with large initialisations yielding minimum $\ell_2$-norm solutions---the neural tangent kernel regime~\citep{jacot2018ntk} and small initialisation resulting in minimum $\ell_1$-norm solutions---the \emph{rich regime}~\citep{chizat2019lazy}.
+\myparagraph{Implicit bias.} The concept of implicit bias from optimization algorithm in neural networks has been studied extensively in the past few years, starting with early works of \citet{telgarsky2013margins, neyshabur2014search, keskar2016large, soudry2018implicit_separable}.
+The theoretical results on implicit regularisation have been extended to multiplicative parametrisations~\citep{gunasekar2017implicit, gunasekar2018convolution}, linear networks~\citep{ji2018gradient}, and homogeneous networks~\citep{lyu2019gradient, ji2020directional,chizat2019lazy}.
+For regression loss on diagonal linear networks studied in this work, \citet{pmlr-v125-woodworth20a} demonstrate that the scale of the initialisation determines the type of solution obtained, with large initialisations yielding minimum $\ell_2$ norm solutions---the neural tangent kernel regime~\citep{jacot2018ntk} and small initialisation resulting in minimum $\ell_1$ norm solutions---the \emph{rich regime}~\citep{chizat2019lazy}.
 The analysis relies on the link between gradient descent and mirror descent established by \citet{pmlr-v117-ghai20a} and further explored by \citet{NEURIPS2020_024d2d69,NEURIPS2020_e9470886}.
-These works focus on full batch gradient, and most of them study the inifitesimal stepsize limit (gradient flow), leading to general insights and results that do not take into account the effect of stochasticity and large stepsizes.
+These works focus on full batch gradient, and often in the inifitesimal stepsize limit (gradient flow), leading to general insights and results that do not take into account the effects of stochasticity and large stepsizes.